 - Highlighted products with an option to buy online

-- The URL of your appointments page if your customers can make appointments online
+- A link to your appointments page if your customers can make appointments online

 It’s a good idea to make the most of your listing and update it regularly by adding photographs, videos, events, offers, new products etc.

-Bing Places is Bing’s version of Google My Business and is good to have, even if you don’t use Bing, because it’s a credible listing.
+Bing Places for Business is Bing’s version of Google My Business.
+It’s good to have a profile here, even if you don’t use Bing, because it will give you a credible listing for your business.
 The more credible listings your business has online, the better.

-Take advantage of every free listing you can get, providing it’s from a reputable site.
-Reputable sites are those that are run by humans and that aren’t covered in spammy advertising.
+You should take advantage of every free listing you can get… BUT listings must be from reputable sites that are run by humans and that aren’t covered in spammy advertising.

 BrightLocal.com has a list of all the top places to get local listings for your business.
 This is a paid-for service, but there’s a free 14-day trial to get you started.

 Your business name and details should be identical everywhere they appear online, including your own website.
 So make sure you’re using the exact same: